morrownr/rtl8852bu/README.md

 how to confirm that this is the correct driver for your adapter.

-Note: Posting this driver is not a recommendation for Linux users to buy USB WiFi adapters based on the Realtek rtl8832/52bu chipsets.
-Realtek out-of-kernel wifi drivers, such as this one, are designed to be used by skilled programmers producing products such as embedded systems.
-Users of desktop distros such as Ubuntu, Debian, Manjaro, Fedora, Raspberry Pi OS and other mainline desktop distros will likely find adapters that use in-kernel drivers to be more stable and much more trouble-free.
-The following links will provide more information:
+Note: Posting this driver is not a recommendation for Linux users to buy USB WiFi adapters based on the Realtek chipsets supported by this driver.
+Realtek out-of-kernel wifi drivers, such as this one, are not Linux Wireless Standards compliant and appear to be designed to be used by skilled programmers producing products such as embedded systems.
+Users of desktop and server distros such as Ubuntu, Debian, Manjaro, Fedora, Raspberry Pi OS and other mainline desktop and server distros will likely find adapters that use in-kernel drivers (Linux Wireless Standards compliant) to be more stable and much more trouble-free.
+The following links will provide more
+information:

 [USB WiFi adapters that are supported with Linux in-kernel drivers](https://github.com/morrownr/USB-WiFi/blob/main/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md)